 1. Determine The Reasons Why You Procrastinate

 Understanding the hidden roots of this habit often seems to weaken it.
 Just being aware of our actual reasons you are procrastinating makes it less challenging to stop.
-Is it we are unsure where to start or how to start.
+Many times our procrastination is based around being unsure where to start or how to start.
 The important thing is to make a start.

 2. Learn Time Management Skills